qawemlilo/crushit/README.md

 # CrushIt

-CrushIt is a commandline tool for compiling all javascript scripts from a web page and minifying them into a single file.
+CrushIt is a commandline tool for compiling, concatenating, and minifying scripts from a web page.
 I wrote CrushIt to make it easy to optimize my code for use in production.

 [![Build Status](https://travis-ci.org/qawemlilo/crushit.png)](https://travis-ci.org/qawemlilo/crushit)